shelvia-w/AI-READ/Trustworthy_Machine_Learning/trustworthy_text_to_image.md

 ## Topic: Fairness

-A compiled list of papers on fairness for text-to-image models.
+A compiled list of papers on trustworthiness for text-to-image models.

 Last updated: 23 July 2024